-- You're in grades 9-12. - You're a registered Girl Scout Senior or Ambassador. - You've completed two Senior or Ambassador Journeys OR have earned a Silver Award and completed one Senior or Ambassador Journey. - You feel compelled to do something meaningful that will make the world a better place!
+- You're in grades 9-12. - You're a registered Girl Scout Senior or Ambassador. - You've completed the Girl Scout Silver Award, a Senior/Ambassador Leadership Award, or a Senior/ Ambassador Journey. - You feel compelled to do something meaningful that will make the world a better place!